 Homomorphisms of groups with motivating examples.
-Cosets and Lagrange's theorem; simple examples.
 Kernels, normal subgroups, The 1st Isomorphism Theorem.
+More on $S_n$ : conjugacy in $S_n$ and relationship to normality.
+[6 lectures]

 Ring homomorphisms and their kernels; examples.
 Ideals in commutative rings, 1st Isomorphism Theorem for commutative rings; the example of integers mod n.
+[2 lectures]

-Remark: The number of lectures is an indicative guide.
+Remark : The number of lectures is an indicative guide.